ExtCore/ExtCore-Docs/getting_started/tutorial_mvc.rst

 we will see how to work with the storage.

 You can find the complete source of this sample project on GitHub:
-`ExtCore Framework 1.1.0 Sample MVC Web Application <https://github.com/ExtCore/ExtCore-Sample-Mvc>`_.
+`ExtCore framework 2.0.0-alpha1 sample MVC web application <https://github.com/ExtCore/ExtCore-Sample-Mvc>`_.